JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 ### The Information Workflow

+Have you ever felt that nobody has doubts during syncs, but then each has very different understandings of the same?

+Thats why information is so crucial.

 Important from how you handle meetings, to how you write designs, to how you ask from others.

 {{< callout type="info" >}}